GReinoso96/ps2-amh-importer/README.md

 # Features

 * Model Import (_amh.bin files)
+    * Vertex Color Import
+    * Material Import
+    * Weights Import
+    * UV Import
 * Texture Import
     * For MH1 and MHG, you can leave the texture path empty to attempt to autoload from a _tex.bin file.
-    * For MH1, MHG and MH2, you can specify a folder with PNG textures instead.
+    * For MH1, MHG, MH2 and Frontier, you can specify a folder with PNG textures instead.

 # Usage

+## Installation

+Click [Here](https://github.com/GReinoso96/ps2-amh-importer/archive/refs/heads/main.zip) and download the file.

+In Blender, go to `Edit->Preferences->Addons->Install...` and install the file you just downloaded.

 ## General notes